NTIA/scos-sensor/README.md

   scos-sensor repository with a valid certificate in production.
 - SSL_KEY_PATH: Path to server SSL private key.
 Use the private key for your valid certificate in production.
+- SSL_CA_PATH: Path to a CA certificate used to verify scos-sensor client certificate(s) when authentication is set to CERT.

 ### Sensor Definition File